scottgriv/Palm-Tree/README.md

 ├─ email.php # PHP file behind the Email screen
 ├─ encryption.php # Encryption file used to encrypt/decrypt data in the database
 ├─ footer.php # The websites footer
 ├─ header.php # The website's header which also contains the path for favorite icons and remote JavaScript/CSS libraries
+├─ index.html # Demo page built to demo the application on GitHub Pages.
 ├─ index.php # Default landing page of the website which contains a redirect to `customers.php` (the Customers screen)
 ├─ send_email.php # PHP file used to send emails out to customers ├─ Dockerfile # Dockerfile for the application